 The Police have arrested a 21-year-old man for his suspected involvement in a case of loanshark harassment.

-The man will be charged in court on 17 September 2020.
-Under the Moneylenders Act (Revised Edition 2010), first time offenders found guilty of loanshark harassment shall be fined not less than $5,000 and not more than $50,000 with mandatory imprisonment of up to 5 years and mandatory caning of up to 6 strokes.
+The man will be charged in court on 7 February 2024 under the Moneylenders Act 2008.
+For first time offenders, the offence of loanshark harassment carries a fine not less than $5,000 and not more than $50,000, with imprisonment of up to five years, and caning of up to six strokes.

-The Police have zero tolerance against loanshark harassment activities.
-Those who deliberately vandalise properties, cause annoyance and disruptions to public safety, peace and security, will be arrested and dealt with severely in accordance with the law.
+The Police have zero tolerance for loanshark harassment activities.
+Those who deliberately vandalise properties, cause annoyance and disruption to public safety and security, will be dealt with severely in accordance with the law.

 SINGAPORE POLICE FORCE